kavengagne/ClipboardHistory/README.md

 ## Settings

-You can view and change the Settings of this extension by clicking on the "Setting" expander at the top of the Tool Window.
+You can view and change the Settings of this extension by clicking on the "Settings" expander at the top of the Tool Window.
+All Settings take effect immediately.
+Invalid values will be ignored.

 | Image | Description |
 |-------|-------------|